peter88213/novelyst_collection/docs/usage.md

 # Installation

-If [noveltree](https://peter88213.github.io/noveltree/) is installed, the setup script auto-installs the *nv_collection* plugin in the *noveltree* plugin directory.
+If [noveltree](https://peter88213.github.io/noveltree/) is installed, the setup script auto-installs the *noveltree_collection* plugin in the *noveltree* plugin directory.

 The plugin adds a **Collection** entry to the *noveltree* **File** menu, and a **Collection plugin Online help** entry to the **Help** menu.